Shreyas521032/Sentiment-Analysis-on-Real-World-E-Commerce-Dataset-Amazon-Flipkart/README.md

 ### Comparison with Published Methods

-To contextualize this project's results, we compare our best model's performance against benchmarks from published research on similar Amazon 1-5 star review classification tasks.
+In order to contextualize the results of this project, we compare the performance of our best model to benchmarks of published research on similar Amazon 1-5 star review classification tasks.

 | Model | Performance (Accuracy / F1) | Context / Source |
 |:---|:---|:---|